aws-ia/terraform-adobe-magento/README.md

 `cd ../deploy`

-Run the setup script to generate variables

-`bash setup-vars.sh`

-The script will ask for the following inputs

-* `AWS Profile` - Profile to used, usually stored in ~/.aws/credentials on local computer.  ex. "default"
-* `Project Name` - Name to use for project  ex. terraform-magento
-* `Domain` - Domain to use "magento.<domain name to create>.com
-* `Region` - [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.Regions) to deploy (ie: us-east-1).
-This should match what was specifiied when setuping up the Terraform Cloud workspace.
-* `AZ 1` - First [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones) to use.
-* `AZ 2` - Second [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones) to use.
-* `Create a new VPC` - Create new VPC or use an existing.
-Valid choices are `Y` or `N`.
-If you do not create a new VPC, you will be asked for `VPC CIDR, VPC ID, VPC Public Subnet ID, VPC Public2 Subnet ID, VPC Private Subnet ID, VPC Private2 Subnet ID, VPC RDS Subnet ID, VPC RDS Subnet2 ID`
-* `Key pair name in AWS` - Key pair name used when creating a keypair.
-* `Composer Username` - Magento public authentication key for composer.
-* `Composer Password` - Magento private authentication key for composer.
-* `Base AMI image` - Amazon Linux 2 or Debian 10, use `amazon_linux_2` or `debian_10`
-* `Magento Admin Firstname` - Firstname for Magento admin account.
-* `Magento Admin Lastname` - Lastname for Magento admin account.
-* `Magento Admin Email` - Email address for Magento admin account.
-This will also be used for the from address in Magento and SES.
-You should receive an email to verify this address from SES.
-* `Magento Admin Username` - Username for Magento admin account.
-* `Magento Admin Password` - Password for Magento admin account.
-Must be seven or more characters long and include both letters and numbers.  yes
+Open, edit, and review all of the variables in the variables.tf file.
+Update the `default=` value for your deployment.
+The `description=` gives additional context on each variable The items that need be edited prior to deployment are

+* Project Specific -> `domain_name`
+* Magento Information -> `mage_composer_username`
+* Magento Information -> `mage_composer_password`
+* Magento Information -> `magento_admin_password`
+* Magento Information -> `magento_admin_email`
-* `Database Password` - Database password to use.
+* Database -> `magento_database_password`
-* `IP to whitelist` - IP to whitelist for SSH access to bastion host.

-The script will create a `terraform.auto.tfvars` file in the deploy folder.
-Review the file.
+> Do not store secret information in source control

-Once this is reviewed and looks good, run the following Terraform command
+Once the './deploy/variables.tf' file had been updated and reviewed, run the following Terraform command
 `terraform apply` or `terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`.

 Terraform apply is run remotely in Terraform Cloud and will take 30-60 minutes to deploy.

+During the deployment you should receive an Amazon Web Services email to allow Amazon SES to send emails.
+Verification should be done prior to logging into the Magento system

 Once the Terraform deployment has completed, an output will show the relevant information for accessing Magento ** Note - Please allow about 15-20 minutes for Magento to bootstrap after Terraform completes.
-Various Magento install and configuration commands will be run during this time and the site will go into maintance mode.
-Once out of maintance mode, images will be synced to the S3 bucket, and you may see some missing images if using the site while this is in progress.
+Various Magento install and configuration commands will be run during this time and the site will go into maintenance mode.
+Once out of maintenance mode, images will be synced to the S3 bucket, and you may see some missing images if using the site while this is in progress.

 # Test Your Magento Deployment
 Once Terraform has completed, it will output the frontend and backend URLs.
-Use the credentials specified duriung the setup script step to login to the admin.
+Use the credentials specified in the variables.tf file to login to the admin URL.
 You can connect to web node with the following -
 `ssh -i PATH_TO_GENERATED_KEY -J admin@BASTION_PUBLIC_IP admin@WEB_NODE_PRIVATE_IP`